tsdataclinic/nwf-process-geodata/README.md

 Accessing, processing, documenting wildlife and environmental datasets for the National Wildlife Federation

+### Project Description

+The National Wildlife Federation (NWF) is a large non-profit dedicated to conservation and wildlife advocacy.
+NWF is working with another organization to create an interactive mapping tool that shows the intersection of potential carbon management project with wildlife and envirornmental considerations in the state of Wyoming.
+Data Clinic is tasked with finding and processing these wildlife and envirornmental datasets and providing them to NWF.
+NWF has given us a [spreadsheet](https://docs.google.com/spreadsheets/d/1qZX01JpzITLJDCWByWUadBp64f7d0Il5FQknywnsXpQ/edit#gid=0) outlining the desired datasets, which we have augmented with additional metadata.

+The data pipeline we build will contain a few distinct steps, with each step depending on the previous.
+Roughly, these steps are:

+1.  **Access data and upload to s3**
+    - The metadata spreadsheet contains links to APIs and hosted files matching the requested datasets.
+The code in `01-download.py` should iterate through the datasets with links and download each locally before uploading to the `nwf-dataclinic` s3 bucket.
+2.  **Simple data processing**
+    - The raw data on s3 will have different file formats, projects, and extents.
+We want to provide NWF with data that has been minimally processed to ensure compatibility.
+The code in `02-process.py` should traverse the raw datasets and apply these basic processing steps and save the results to s3.
+3.  **Documenting processed data**
+    - The final step is to create simple documentation for each dataset.
+These should be pdf files generated for each processed dataset.
+These documents will contain information from the metadata, such as dataset description, licence, years covered, etc. as well as some additional information dervived from the data itself such as column names/types and number of rows.
+The code in `03-document.py` will iterate through the processed datasets and create the documentation for each.

 ### Environment Set-up

-Step 0: Ensure you have a python 3.9 or higher installation on your external machine Step 1: Install poerty if you haven't by following the instructions [here](https://python-poetry.org/docs/#installing-with-the-official-installer)
+1. Ensure you have a python 3.9 or higher installation on your external machine
+2. Install poetry following the instructions [here](https://python-poetry.org/docs/#installing-with-the-official-installer)
-Step 2: INstall the depencies with `poetry install` Step 3: Ensure the envirornment has been installed by running `poetry shell`
+3. From the root project directory, install the depencies with `poetry install`
+4. Ensure the envirornment has been installed by running `poetry shell`.
+You should see something like `(nwf-process-geodata-py3.9)` in your terminal.

 ### Git stuff